SignalK/specification/gitbook-docs/request_response.md

 ```

 When a request is PENDING, an HTTP 202 (Accepted) code will be returned and the body will include an `href` to use to
-check the status of the request:
+check the status of the request.
+A client should then periodically poll the server to get the status.
+A client should not poll the server at a rate less than 500ms.

 HTTP response code 202